IneedDev/Knowladge_Base/GIT/GIT.md

 VCS - git - fetch

-#### git revert last commit
+#### git revert last commit or more

     git reset HEAD~1

-If you feel the need to discard all your local changes and just reset/overwrite everything with a copy from the remote branch then you should follow this guide.
+#### If you feel the need to discard all your local changes and just reset/overwrite everything with a copy from the remote branch then you should follow this guide.

     git fetch --all
     git reset --hard origin/master

+#### delete local nad remote branch

+    git branch -D <branch>
+    git push origin --delete <remote_branch>